prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 After a short delay, you should see an email in your inbox, since you populated John Doe's email as your personal email.
 Note that it may go to your Junk Email folder.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help.

 ## Challenges

 - Play around with the formatting on the email.
 How can you make it look more professional?